StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_linux.md

 description: StackState Self-hosted v5.1.x
 ---

-# Set up a security backend for Linux
+# Set up a security back end for Linux

-This document explains the process of setting up a security backend on a Linux system.
+This document explains the process of setting up a security back end on a Linux system.
 You can find more information in the [Secrets Management section](secrets_management.md).

 ## Security agent requirements